aleph2c/spaced/doc/introduction.rst

 You can use the results of one training session to feed in better expectations about how a student remembers and how they forget for their next session.
-In this way, the ``spaced`` schedules are adaptive and will become more useful for the student as they interact with the system.
-So, ``spaced`` helps the student learn, and it learns from the student as they engage with their education.
+In this way, the ``spaced`` schedules are adaptive and will become more useful for the student as they interact with the system; ``spaced`` helps the student learn, and it learns from the student as they engage with their education.

 The ``spaced`` package :ref:`can provide graphs <recipes-diagrams>` and :ref:`video feedback to give insights <recipes-animating-a-learning-tracker>` on